 ...your car is "bumped?"
 Be suspicious.
 Before getting out to check the damage, first assess the situation.
-Signal for the other driver to follow you to a populated area or local police station.
+Consider if it is daytime, is a populated area or a safe neighborhood.
+If not, signal for the other driver to follow you to a populated area or local police station.
 Keep your doors locked and windows shut while dialing 911 to report the crash.